 As already mentioned above, because Mission Viejo's 5th Cycle RHNA was for just 177 units (compared with the 6th cycle target of 2,217 units), there is only limited data for analyzing how many units were actually built for the 5th Cycle compared to what was proposed.
 Three sites were identified in the 5th Cycle, with two sites reaching 100% of the expected capacity, and a phase of development still occurring on one site, which is currently at approximately 75% of its target.
-Table III-9 illustrates a range of densities achieved in the RPD-30 zone, but averaged to 80% of the allowable density.
-The City has not yet received any applications for development in RPD-50 and RPD-80 zones.
+Table III-9 Illustrates a range of densities achieved in the for development in RPD-50 and RPD-80 zones.